yuqiliao/IDE-help-guide/06-talis-walk-through.Rmd

 5.  **Include** gives you the option of showing standard errors.
-By default, standard errors are shown inside parentheses, but you have the option of choosing to show them without parentheses*.* You can preview the effects of your selection in the **Sample Display** area (see the blue-shaded box at the bottom of exhibit 6-13 below).
+By default, standard errors are shown inside parentheses, but you have the option of choosing to show them without parentheses.
+You can preview the effects of your selection in the **Sample Display** area (see the blue-shaded box at the bottom of exhibit 6-13 below).